ahmadmayahi/mayahi.net/content/posts/laravel/jwt-with-laravel.md

 }
 ```

 Payload: contains the claims.
-The claims describe the entity (typically, the user), claims could be divided into three parts, only two parts of them are needed:
+The `claims` describes the entity (typically, the user), claims could be divided into three parts, only two parts of them are needed:

-- Registered Claims: a set of predefined claims which are not mandatory but recommended, such as the expiration time (exp) and some other claims.
+- **Registered Claims**: a set of predefined claims which are not mandatory but recommended, such as the expiration time (`exp`) and some other claims.
-- Private claims: these are custom claims created to share information, such as the user id, user type, etc…
+- **Private claims**: these are custom claims created to share information, such as the user id, user type, etc...

 ```json
 {